-Experiments began in the early ice-free season (17 July 2009 in LeConte and 21 July 2009 in Spur), and ran in three blocks, which lasted 16-21 days.
-At the start of blocks two and three, we completely cleaned tiles, and restocked grazers to their initial treatment densities.
-At the conclusion of each block, we sampled algal abundance, mayfly nymph abundance, emerged adult mayfly abundance, tadpole abundance, Gosner stage, and wet weight.
-These were used either as response variables, or to calculate response variables.
+We began experiments in the early ice-free season (17 July 2009 in LeConte and 21 July 2009 in Spur), and ran three temporal blocks that lasted 16-21 days.
+At the initiation of each block, we placed clean algae-free tiles in enclosures, stocked both consumers to densities required for each treatment, and weighed and staged tadpoles.
+At the conclusion of each block, we sampled algal abundance, mayfly nymph abundance, emerged adult mayfly abundance, and tadpole abundance, stage, and weight.
+These data were used as response variables or to calculate response variables.